-The purpose of this scholarship award is to foster research in information science by encouraging and assisting doctoral students in the field with their dissertation research.
+This scholarship award fosters research in information science by recognizing the year’s most outstanding doctoral dissertation proposal while encouraging and assisting doctoral students in the field with their dissertation research.

 - Author must be an active doctoral student in the information science area in a doctoral degree-granting institution;